infinum/rails-infinum-gemorama/README.md

 # Gemorama

-This is a Rails project used for generating charts for Ruby projects.
-The chart depicts how many outdated gems a Ruby project has for every date in the chart:
+This Rails project generates charts that visualize the number of outdated gems in Ruby projects over time.
+The charts display a timeline with the count of outdated gems for each date.

 ![Example chart](public/example.png)